Cédric Beaume

 6. Hazelnuts—they were sometimes left behind, uneaten

 In addition, salmon skin was the top pick every time it was provided.
-They are called carrion crows for a reason, after all.
-The reason for the changes in ranking compared to the experiment of 28/06/25 is likely that I have been feeding different crows.
-The early days of the previous experiment saw walnuts top the chart.
+Carrion crows, after all, live up to their name.
+The differences in ranking compared to the 28/06/25 experiment are likely due to feeding different crows.
+In the early days of the previous experiment, walnuts topped the chart.
 It could be the male's top pick as he was then feeding the family.
 Later, a second crow joined him and cashew nuts became favored.
 I assume this is the female's favorite snack as the fledglings were still dependent on adults to feed.
-In the current experiment, I may have been feeding an additional two, maybe three, younglings and the results should now represent their tastes, explaining the rise of cat food.
+In the current experiment, I may have been feeding an additional two, maybe three, younglings.
+The results may now reflect their tastes, explaining the rise of cat food.

 Last week, I challenged my crows with a hard-boiled chicken egg.
 The result was entertaining.
 Barely a few minutes after setting up the egg on the feeding tray, a yearling crow appeared.
-It was visibly its first encounter with a hard-boiled egg and the learning process was captured in the below video.
-It first studied the egg, then decided to break with it with its dubious technique (keep your beak closed when pecking!).
-Once broken, the young crow enjoys a meal (despite struggling to hold the egg with its foot) before ultimately deciding to fly away with an uneated egg half.
+It was clearly its first encounter with a hard-boiled egg (see video below).
+It first studied the egg, then attempted to break it, albeit with a dubious technique.
+Once cracked, the young crow enjoyed its meal (despite struggling to hold the egg with its foot) before ultimately deciding to fly away with the uneaten half of the egg.

 First encounter of a yearling crow with a hard-boiled chicken egg. |